google-deepmind/torax/docs/configuration.rst

 newton_raphson
 ^^^^^^^^^^^^^^

-Dict containing the following configuration parameters for the Newton Raphson stepper.
+``newton_raphson_params`` dict containing the following configuration parameters for the Newton Raphson stepper.

 ``log_iterations`` (bool = False)
   Log the internal iterations in the Newton-Raphson solver.